 While we welcome those who may currently struggle in their testimonies of the gospel or with homosexual behavior, to use this forum to “hook up” or meet others for purposes contrary to the gospel is strictly forbidden.
 Members of the group whose behavior hasn’t been in harmony with their covenants should at least aim to align themselves with the principles of the gospel rather than to renounce their covenants or Church teachings or to advocate that others do so.

 This group certainly can and should be used to find friends with whom you can relate and find support, but those with other motives must look elsewhere.

 Integrity to Group Purpose

 The purpose of this list should be to build faith and character.
 Though a wide range of discussion over how to deal with same-gender attraction or gender identity concerns in light of our commitment to the gospel is encouraged, arguments intended to dissuade members from keeping covenants or otherwise undermining their commitment to the gospel or the Church should not be posted.

 We will strictly apply these rules; your violation of them may result in termination of your subscription.

 Send a message to our Official North Star page requesting membership to the group, with the following text included: “I have read all the rules and obligations of membership in the Facebook group and I commit to abide by them.”

-Also include your age, city and state of residence, a brief description of your circumstances (some people include family or home situation, whether or not others know about their situations, etc.), and why you’d like to join the Facebook group.
+Also include your primary email address, age, city and state of residence, a brief description of your circumstances (some people include family or home situation, whether or not others know about their situations, etc.), and why you’d like to join the Facebook group.